 Another significant difference between contract workers and regular workers is benefits.
 A regular or full-time employee is typically entitled to employee benefits such as health insurance, retirement plans, and paid time off.

->

-> Contract workers, on the other hand, are not entitled to these benefits unless they are specifically included in their contract.
-This means that contract worker may need to pay for their own health insurance or may not have access to paid time off.
+Contract workers, on the other hand, are not entitled to these benefits unless they are specifically included in their contract.
+This means that contract worker may need to pay for their own health insurance or even provide their own equipment.

->

-> Many contract employees are responsible for paying their own taxes, including income and self-employment taxes.
+Many contract employees are responsible for paying their own taxes, including income and self-employment taxes.
 This is because they are not considered employees of the company and are instead classified as independent contractors.
 On the other hand, full-time workers have taxes withheld from their paychecks by the employer.

 Despite the differences between contract employees and permanent employees, there are several benefits to hiring contract employees for your organisation.
 Here are a few: